zwleileen/emotions-word-game/README.md

 # Project: Emotions Word Game
-This project is about developing a simple game with win or lose feature using Javascript.
+This project is about developing a simple game with win or lose feature using JavaScript, HTML and CSS.
 The game chosen is called "Emotions Word Game".
 You can play it here: [Link Text](https://zwleileen.github.io/emotions-word-game/).

 # Description
 1. The theme of this game is "emotions" and uses words describing various emotions from The Feeling Wheel developed by Dr. Gloria Willcox.